openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 On AWS STS, the `STSIAMRoleARN` would be something like:
 `arn:aws:iam::269733383066:role/newstscluster-openshift-logging-role-name`<br>
 This provides the role information linked by policy to access various cloud resources.

-`CloudTokenPath` provides the path to a JWT web token needed to access the resources.

 ### Risks and Mitigations